All Episodes

 These decisions take months and months of drafts and redrafts and recirculations and edits and reviews before they're finalized by the members of the court, as it should, because you have to get it right.

-Now this is going to be, you know, a hanging shad of the sorts for the next summer, you know, the entire summer, if not longer, where people are gonna be out there continuously saying, This is the decision of the court, or this is what it means, and this is the law.
+Now this is going to be, you know, a hanging chat of the sorts for the next summer, you know, the entire summer, if not longer, where people are going to be out there continuously saying, this is the decision of the court or this is what it means and this is the law.

-But now I I know, you know, for a fact that there's gonna be some lawyers out there who are gonna say this is a draft decision and try to influence a lower court, which is equally as destructive to our legal system and our judiciary uh as the leak itself.
+But now I know for a fact that there's going to be some lawyers out there who are going to say this is a draft decision and try to influence a lower court, which is equally as destructive to our legal system and our judiciary as the leak itself.

 I mean, that's just fascinating.